Information for customersBack to top

 I’m due for an annual gas safety check.
 Is it still happening?

-Unless you or someone in your home is self-isolating, or you’ve been advised by the NHS to socially shield for 12 weeks, we’ll still visit your home for your gas safety check as normal.
+Yes.
+Unless you or someone in your home is self-isolating, we’ll still visit your home for your gas safety check.
+To see how we’re carrying out these checks safely, please watch this video.

 We may need to reschedule your appointment if we need to prioritise emergency work, but if we do, please be assured that all Riverside gas appliances in your home have been well-maintained and serviced regularly, so should continue to work normally.